measurement-kit/android-libs/README.md

    wrappers (`jni/wrappers`) for all available architectures using the `ndk-build` command

-5. package the result into a tarball (which will be located in the root directory of the repository) and digitally sign it
+5. package the result into an AAR (which will be located in the root directory of the repository) and digitally sign it

+6. generate a minimal POM file and sign it.

 When developing, if you want to quickly recompile and build again the distribution without running all the above steps, do: